 It takes years for an oyster to make a pearl, but not this plant!
 All it takes is a little preparation and work from you.
 Well, and knowing how to propagate string of pearls plants.

 String of Pearls, or Senecio rowleyanus, looks so intriguing that you’d think it’s picky.
 However, this is one of the easiest succulents to grow and care for.
 It propagates easily due to its shallow and fast-growing roots.
 In fact, this is one of those plants that’s known to occasionally propagate itself.

 As if it isn’t already a super-plant, String of Pearls has cinnamon-scented flowers and can grow in the shade.
 It truly is the perfect plant for those new to gardening and propagation.
-So, if you don’t have one already, find yourself a string of pearls and let’s get propagating!
+So, if you don’t have one already, find yourself one and let’s try propagating string of pearls!

 Propagation Products You’ll Want:

 - Hoffman Organic Cactus & Succulent Soil Mix

 - Uineko Plastic Spray Bottle